asyraf26/Nuh-uh/README.md

 Guess what?
 You can use Nah instead of False

 # Details
-Supports Python 3 only
+Supports Python 3 only.
-OS independent
+OS independent.